 - In a blender, add oats and blend quickly until almost forms a flour.
 Add remaining ingredients, except for blueberries, and blend until smooth.

 - Heat a lightly oiled skillet or griddle over medium heat.
-Spoon pancake batter on, about ¼ cup per pancake, and place about 5-7 blueberries on top.
+Spoon pancake batter on, about 1/4 cup per pancake, and place about 5-7 blueberries on top.
 Cook until bubbles form and burst on the surface.
 Flip with a spatula and press down to cook evenly.
 Cook about 3 more minutes, or until cooked through.
-Serve with blueberry chia jam and maple syrup.